Seven Days in Mumbai: Train Crushes, Butter Garlic Crab, and 20,000 Steps a Day

 Day 4: Dharavi, Dabbawalas, and Haji Ali

 Dinner at Bademiya again.
-I'm not sorry.
+No apologies necessary.

 Day 5: Bandra